-Because most people will have had their claims auto-renewed this year, HMRC will treat the income figure shown on the auto-renewal notice (or detailed in the additional letter sent to claimants) as the actual income figure to finalise the claim by 31 July unless the claimant contacted them to tell them that the income was only an estimate at that point.
+Because most people had their claims auto-renewed in 2020, HMRC treated the income figure shown on the auto-renewal notice (or detailed in the additional letter sent to claimants) as the actual income figure to finalise the claim by 31 July unless the claimant contacted them to tell them that the income was only an estimate at that point.
 Even if the income figure on the renewals notice or the letter matched the claimant’s own estimate, they still needed to contact HMRC and ask them to mark it as an estimate.
 If the claimant did not contact HMRC, the claim was finalised.
-Normally this would mean the claimant wouldn’t be able to give HMRC their actual final income by 31 January – however we understand that HMRC will allow self-employed claimants to provide a final figure where they intended the figure on their auto-renewal notice to be an estimate.
+Normally this would mean the claimant wouldn’t be able to give HMRC their actual final income by 31 January – however we understand that HMRC allowed self-employed claimants to provide a final figure up until 31 January 2021 where they intended the figure on their auto-renewal notice to be an estimate.

-HMRC have also confirmed that in exceptional circumstances where claimants miss the 31 January 2021 deadline to provide their actual income figures, they will consider accepting the actual income figure later is the reason for the delay is related to the coronavirus pandemic.
+HMRC have also confirmed that in exceptional circumstances where claimants missed the 31 January 2021 deadline to provide their actual income figures, they wouldconsider accepting the actual income figure later if the reason for the delay was related to the coronavirus pandemic.
+This same relaxation was also confirmed for the 31 January 2022 second specified date deadline.
 You can read more about this in our blog.

 When a person claims Universal Credit, any outstanding tax credit overpayments will be transferred from HMRC to DWP.
 This includes any overpayments where claimants have already agreed time to pay arrangements with HMRC.
 DWP can recover tax credit overpayment debts automatically from Universal Credit awards and will also consider separate time to pay arrangements.
-Due to the coronavirus pandemic, DWP suspended recovery of tax credit debts from UC awards and HMRC stopped sending old tax credit debts to DWP for recovery.
-However, HMRC will start to send tax credit debts to DWP for recovery once again from end October 2020.
+Due to the coronavirus pandemic, DWP suspended recovery of tax credit debts from UC awards for a period and HMRC temporarily stopped sending old tax credit debts to DWP for recovery.
+However, HMRC started to send tax credit debts to DWP for recovery once again from end October 2020.